kosamad/the-meadow-project/TESTING.md

 * To understand how comprehensive the test are, generate a coverage report using the command "coverage report".
 * To view the coverage report in your web browser, type "coverage html" and open the "index.html" file newly created directory.

+During this build, I utilised [Travis](https://www.travis-ci.com/) CI to automatically run tests each time my project was deployed.
+This ensured I was promptly notified of any test failures caused by new code, allowing me to address issues before they were merged into my main branch.
+This also meant I did not need to alter my settings.py file to run tests.

 # Manual Testing